mnansary/Triton-TRTLLM-LLama3.1-8b-Instruct-A6000-docker/README.md

 1.  **`<your_username>`**: Your username is `ansary`.
 2.  **`<full_path_to_your_project>`**:
-    -   Navigate to your project directory in your terminal: `cd ~/services/Triton-TRTLLM-LLama3.1-8b-Instruct-A6000-docker`
+    -   Navigate to your project directory in your terminal: `cd ~/services/Triton-TRTLLM-LLama3.1-8b-Instruct-A6000`
     -   Run the command `pwd`.
-It will print the full path, for example: `/home/ansary/services/Triton-TRTLLM-LLama3.1-8b-Instruct-A6000-docker`.
+It will print the full path, for example: `/home/ansary/services/Triton-TRTLLM-LLama3.1-8b-Instruct-A6000`.
     -   Use this full path in the service file.
+3.  **anaconda or miniconda**: whichever you installed and using

 #### Your Final `llm_service.service` File Should Look Like This: